lietu/pytasched/README.md

 core idea is to empower you to schedule tasks how ever much you want into the future, using various backend systems for both storage and running the tasks.

-The main target is using MongoDB for storage and Celery for running the tasks, but it supports other storage engines and e.g. unix shell commands.
-Extending should also be rather easy.
+The main target is using MongoDB for storage and Celery for running the tasks.
+However, extending is rather easy and the "Celery support" is just generic Python function call and using it for other purposes should be extreley simple.

 Tested with Python 2.7, should work with 3.3+.